Home

 Laptops, phones, tabletsMain network

-Smart TVs, streaming sticksGuest/IoT network
+Smart TVs, streaming sticksIoT/guest network

-Smart bulbs, thermostats, plugsGuest/IoT network
+Smart bulbs, thermostats, plugsIoT/guest network

-Security cameras, video doorbellsGuest/IoT network (or dedicated VLAN)
+Security cameras, video doorbellsIoT/guest network

 Visitors' devicesGuest network

-This doesn't prevent a compromised IoT device from phoning home to an attacker-controlled server (it still has internet access), but it prevents lateral movement โ€” an attacker who compromises your smart TV cannot directly reach your laptop.
+This does not stop a compromised IoT device from contacting an attacker's server on the internet, but it does stop lateral movement: an attacker who gets into your smart TV cannot reach your laptop directly.

 8. Enable the Router Firewall

-• SPI Firewall โ€” inspects packets for signs of attack patterns
+• SPI Firewall: inspects packets against known attack patterns

-• DoS Protection โ€” rate-limits connection attempts to prevent denial of service
+• DoS Protection: rate-limits connection attempts to block flooding

-• Block WAN Requests / Stealth Mode โ€” prevents external scanners from seeing your router is present (your IP doesn't respond to pings from the internet)
+• Block WAN Requests / Stealth Mode: prevents external scanners from detecting that your router is responding to pings

-9. Configure Secure DNS on the Router
+9. Configure Secure DNS

 OpenDNS208.67.222.222208.67.220.220Optional content filtering